 So before I start with my usual travel guide format, I’d give you a general overview and help you understand Gujarat better.

 The state of Gujarat has been divided into three parts: Saurashtra, Magadh and Kutch.
-Saurashtra and Magadh, does not have much to travel, at least if speaking for not-so-religious travel community.
+Saurashtra and Magadh, does not have much to travel, at least if speaking for the not-so-religious travel community.
 Other than Gir National Park (popular for spotting Asiatic Lion), all you’ll find here are a few historical sites including Somnath and Dwarka, and a few bustling cities, like Ahmedabad and Baroda.
 This leaves us to Kutch.
 It is in Kutch, where you will find amazing natural phenomena like the White Desert and Barren Crack Land.
 Kutch has recently gained popularity among motorbikers, young tourists and honeymooners.
 However, a few things to keep in mind are…

-- Travelling without a private vehicle can be demanding in Gujarat – due to its unbelievably long distances and a poor public transportation.
+- Travelling without a private vehicle can be demanding in Gujarat – due to its unbelievably long distances and poor public transportation.
 So having your own mode of transportation is always a better choice.
 Moreover, from big cities to unfamiliar towns, roads inside Gujarat are super-smooth and of top quality – making driving an exceptionally amazing experience.
 (Read: A backpacker’s guide to travel in Kutch)

 - Almost across Gujarat, and particularly inside Kutch, people are very friendly and helping – making solo travelling a fairly easier and safer deal.